Phuctran-81/Optimize-Inventory-Engine/README.md

-- After backtesting Promotion ROP i decide to plus 10% Promotion ROP to cover abnormal demand surge dates.
+- After backtesting Promotion Target Stock Level, I decide to plus 10% Promotion Target Stock Level to cover abnormal demand surge dates.
 The results show that the number of outstock dates decrease significantly from 446 outstock date of old model to 34 outstock dates.
-The shortage rate also drop to 2.35%, however the excess rate higher than olde model approximately 10%.
+The shortage rate also drop to 2.35%, however the excess rate higher than old model approximately 10%.
 <img width="1582" height="745" alt="image" src="https://github.com/user-attachments/assets/9ef69b19-3c18-4cf5-8dd5-ef5a49d017fe" />

 ## 4. ACT:
-1. Adopt Seasonality-Adjusted ROP: Implement for entire item and store to capture immediate capital efficiency gains.
+1. Adopt Seasonality-Adjusted Model: Implement for entire item and store to capture immediate capital efficiency gains.
 2. Tactical Promotion Buffers: Add a 10% safety margin during promotional dates to resolve the shortage risk.
 # III.
 Dataset and Tools used:
 - Datasets: